 TMJ Disorder Treatment in Scripps Ranch

-TMJ Treatment Scripps Ranch According to the American Dental Association, 15 percent of Americans experience chronic pain in the temporomandibular joint (TMJ), or the complex system of joints and muscles that makes it possible for you to open and close your mouth.
+According to the American Dental Association, 15 percent of Americans experience chronic pain in the temporomandibular joint (TMJ), or the complex system of joints and muscles that makes it possible for you to open and close your mouth.
 TMJ pain can present as headaches, clicking or popping noises when opening the jaw or tenderness around the jaw.

 If you suffer from pain or tenderness around your jaw, or you cannot open or close your jaw completely, you should schedule an appointment with Dr. Jennifer Santoro.
 After a comprehensive evaluation, she will determine the cause of your discomfort and find a suitable solution.